Momo Adamo

 Girolamo "Momo" Adamo (1895–1956) was an Italian American mobster in the American Mafia.
 He lived in Chicago and Kansas City before moving to Los Angeles in the 1930s and soon became underboss to Jack Dragna in the Los Angeles crime family.
 His brother Joseph Adamo was also a member of the crime family.
 Both he and his brother were well connected criminals in San Diego, working with such mobsters as Frank Bompensiero and Jimmy (The Weasel) Fratianno.

-In 1950, Momo was arrested along with several members of Jack Dragna's family including Tom Dragna (brother), Louis Dragna (nephew), and two men named Frank Paul Dragna (his son and nephew, respectively) when Dragna fled the state after being named in the California Crime Commission report as a member of a crime syndicate in Los Angeles.
-The five of them were taken into custody by the Los Angeles Police Department, who believed they were responsible for bombing Mickey Cohen's home or knew who was.
-The men were all released without being charged, when the police couldn't find evidence of their involvement (Tom built the bomb, but otherwise none of them were involved).
+In 1950, Adamo was arrested, along with several members of Jack Dragna's family including Tom Dragna (brother), Louis Dragna (nephew), and two men named Frank Paul Dragna (his son and nephew, respectively), when Dragna fled the state after being named in the California Crime Commission report as a member of a crime syndicate in Los Angeles.
+The five of them were taken into custody by the Los Angeles Police Department, which believed they were responsible for bombing Mickey Cohen's home or knew who was.
+The men were all released without being charged when the police were unable to find evidence of their involvement (Tom built the bomb, but otherwise none of them were involved).